TheWidlarzGroup/react-native-notificated/docs/docs/intro/types/custom-components-examples.md

 ```

 Second one assumes that you will use utility type provided by library.
 This approach assumes that configuration is your source of type.
-If you change your configuration the tyeps will not require update.
+If you change your configuration the types will not require update.

 ```tsx
 import { createNotifications } from 'react-native-notificated'